kunaltelangi/prodat/examples/R/README.md

         $ cp /path/to/DIRECTORY/* .

-4. Open RStudio from the terminal (allows $PATH to find Datmo in MacOS)
+4. Open RStudio from the terminal (allows $PATH to find prodat in MacOS)

         $ open -a RStudio